Research Discovery Network - FAQ

 • Librarians/archivists

-Yes, you will be able to grant others secure access to your RDN account to update your profile and/or CV information.
+Yes, you can delegate grant others secure access to your RDN account to update your profile and/or CV information.

 Functionality

-Every account on the RDN provides access to the platform's two main components:
+Every account provides access to the platform's two main components:

-• Profiles: Create profiles on the network for you, your research group(s), and research resources (e.g., equipment) for discovery by visitors to the network
+• Profiles: Create profiles on the network for you, your research group(s), and research resources (e.g., equipment) for discovery by visitors to the network.
+Note that discoverability is generated by the Research Interest tags on your profile.

 • CV Management: Manage your academic and funding CVs - this includes a full integration with the Canadian Common CV (CCV) and built-in error checks for funding CV templates (e.g., SSHRC, NSERC, etc.)

-Research on RDN will be organized by theme, using the recently released Canadian Research and Development Classification (CRDC) , a standard developed by the Tri-Agency.
+Research is organized by theme, using the Canadian Research and Development Classification (CRDC) , a standard developed by the Tri-Agency.

 To learn more about how research themes will work on the RDN, please consult the Research Themes section of the UNIWeb Help Centre (by Proximify).

-Connections on the RDN are powered by the research theme tags you attach to your profile, with anyone using common tags appearing in your Research Connections map.
+Connections on the RDN are powered by the Research Interest tags attached to your profile, with anyone using common tags appearing in your Research Connections map.

 Besides your profile, you can also add research theme tags to your groups, publications, resources, and research places, increasing your discoverability on the network by ensuring these items appear in users' search results.